eugenefvdm/backup-notifier/README.md

-# virtualmin-slack-backup-notification
+# Virtualmin Slack Backup Notification

 ## Description

-A Slack Hook notifier designed to work as a Post command hook for Virtualmin Backups
+A Slack Hook notifier designed to work as pre- and post-backup command notifiers for Virtualmin Backups

 ## Usage

-First create a Slack hook, store the Slack hook URL, and then populate the Virtualmin post backup command
+- Create a Slack hook
+- Store the Slack hook URL in the `.env` file
+- Use the Virtualmin UI to populate the the pre- and post-backup commands

-### Create a Slack App and get the Hook URL
+### Create a Slack App and get the hook URL

+A slack App is the basic neccesity one needs before being able to use a hook.

 Follow the Slack instructions here to create a new App.
-A slack App is the basic neccesity one needs before being able to use a hook.

 https://slack.com/intl/en-za/help/articles/115005265063-Incoming-webhooks-for-Slack